 The Litter Free Lunch (Nude Food Lunch) Program can be run as either a stand-alone activity or as part of the Waste-wise School Program.
 ‘Litter Free Lunch’ days are a great way to get children to begin to think about ‘Rubbish’ and what they are throwing into the bin.
 Children bring a ‘litter free lunch’ to school and learn how they can reduce their waste by avoiding pre-packaged items and instead buying in bulk and using re-useable containers.
 Conduct your own waste audit before and after your Litter Free Lunch and send these audit sheets to Council for further support.
 Council will provide a report and suggestions on how to create a waste reduction action plan for your school.

 For bookings or to receive a DIY waste program phone Tweed Shire Council on 02 6670 2400 or email email@example.com.
-Please include your Best Practice Project Plan(DOCX, 24KB) prior to booking a tour or visit.
+Please include your School waste and recycling audit(PDF, 169KB) prior to booking a tour or visit.

 Water and wastewater education